dphilipson/typescript-fsa-reducers/README.md

     }
 }
 ```
-With `typescript-fsa-reducers`, this is exactly equivalent to the following
+Using this library, the above is exactly equivalent to the following code:
-code:
 ```ts
 import { reducerWithInitialState } from "typescript-fsa-reducers";